-Here at Silicone Engineering, we are very fortunate to have outstanding mixing and compounding facilities.
-The Mill Room is the hub of the business giving Silicone Engineering the capability to mix and blend our own custom silicone formulations and grades.
+Here at Silicone Engineering, we are very fortunate to have outstanding mixing and compounding facilities and process in excess of 2000 tonnes of HTV silicone per annum.
+It all starts in The Mill Room which acts as the hub of the business giving Silicone Engineering the capability to kit, mix and blend our own custom silicone formulations and grades.

 In essence, the Mill Room is where our silicone products start their journey, a bit like the mixing bowl when making a cake.
-It is all about weighing out the silicone and additives, placing them into a mixer and fully blending into one consistent mix.
+Specific formulations are used to weigh out the ingredients which then get placed into a mixer to be fully blended into one consistent mix.

 The fundamental purpose of our mixing machines is to ensure the silicone base, colour pigments, additives and any other ingredients are blended and mixed together as efficiently as possible.
 If you get it wrong at this stage, then the rest of the processing stages are most likely to have issues.